Corndel/DA4-WS4-PBI-NHS/README.md

 * X-axis Range
 * X-axis Values Formatting

-Of this list, the easiest thing to address is the `Title` and the most difficult is the `X-Axis` Values Formatting.
+Of this list, the easiest thing to address is the `Title` and the most difficult is the `X-Axis` Values Formatting

+1. Together we will fix the "X-axis formatting"
+1. In breakout rooms you can attempt a couple of others
+1. The rest are left as an exercise

+## X-axis Range
+Ensure you have the Line chart Selected in the main canvas then:
+1. Select `Format Visual` in the `Visualisations` panel*
+1. Expand the X-axis section
+1. Set the Range from 01/04/2019 to 31/03/2021*Note how the Data Type for the X-axis is continuous

+**_NOTE:_**  Change the `Type` to categorical and see that you cannot limit the range anymore. \
+To revert select `Reset to default` at the bottom of all X-axis options.

+## Breakout rooms

+## Choose a few of the following to fix in breakout rooms together.
+* Title
+* Outline
+* Axis Labels
+* Legend
+* Y-axis Values Formatting
+* Number Formatting
+* Monthly View
+* Line colours

 ## Title
  1. Select `Format Visuals` in the `Visualisations` panel